How To Change Your Spouse

 When we marry – we must understand that we are marrying this person “as is,” and that we cannot change them.
 (I’ve seen many marriages get into trouble because someone in the partnership was convinced they could change the other).
 When you get married you’d best be ready to spend the rest of your life with your spouse just as he or she is rather than thinking you’ll be able to change your spouse.

 Couples often enter into marriage failing to realize that marriage will by nature, require that both spouses make needed changes.
 We’ve got to understand, it’s not only about your spouse’s changes that you think need to be made.
-You can’t really do anything about those because nobody is able to change their spouse.
-You can however, make changes in yourself that may influence your spouse to change when he or she sees your willingness and efforts to change.
+You can’t do anything about those because nobody can change their spouse.
+You can, however, make changes in yourself that may influence your spouse to change when he or she sees your willingness and efforts to change.

-We have to remember that each and every one of us is “fallen,” and tends towards selfishness.
-Lets admit it, in marriage one selfish, “fallen” sinner marries another selfish, “fallen” sinner, and consequently there will be “issues!”
+We have to remember that every one of us is “fallen,” and tends towards selfishness.
+Let’s admit it, in marriage one selfish, “fallen” sinner marries another selfish, “fallen” sinner, and consequently, there will be “issues!”
 (And please don’t tell me that you couldn’t work it out because you are so “different!”
 Of course, two married people are different… one of you is male and the other is female… that is pretty much different!
 And most of us are different in lots of other ways too).

 That’s why we can’t STOP learning when we get married; in fact, when we say “I do,” we are saying I do to a learning process that will take a lifetime.
 We’ve got to be learners if we want our marriages to succeed.

 This is not about learning what our culture, Hollywood, or Pop Psychology says about marriage.
-It’s about what God’s Word say about it?
-After all, He is the one who created marriage to begin with!
+It’s about what God’s Word says about it.
+After all, He is the one who created marriage, to begin with!
 (By the way, here is the link to our archive if you’re interested in practical, biblical tools and resources for help.)

-Not only do we need to be students of marriage…we also need to be students of our spouse.
-It’s what God encourages us to do in 1 Peter 3:7, ” Husbands, in the same way be considerate as you live with your wives, and treat them with respect as the weaker partner and as heirs with you of the gracious gift of life, so that nothing will hinder your prayers.”
-One of the reasons marriages are in so much trouble today is because men can rattle off sports statistics like nobody’s business, and women can tell you about the latest Hollywood gossip.
-But neither of them can tell you their spouse’s three most important emotional needs, or three things that their spouse would say significantly impacted them as a child, or what their spouse wanted to be when they grew up or even what their spouse likes to do the most or fears the most.
+Not only do we need to be students of marriage… but we also need to be students of our spouse.
+It’s what God encourages us to do in 1 Peter 3:7, ” Husbands, in the same way, be considerate as you live with your wives, and treat them with respect as the weaker partner and as heirs with you of the gracious gift of life, so that nothing will hinder your prayers.”
+One of the reasons marriages are in so much trouble today is that men can rattle off sports statistics like nobody’s business, and women can tell you about the latest Hollywood gossip.
+But neither of them can tell you their spouse’s three most important emotional needs, or three things that their spouse would say significantly impacted them as a child, or what their spouse wanted to be when they grew up, or even what their spouse likes to do the most or fears the most.

-One of the reasons marriages are in so much trouble today is because spouses don’t really know and understand their spouse.
+One of the reasons marriages are in so much trouble today is that spouses don’t know and understand their spouses.
 Husbands can rattle off sports statistics like nobody’s business, and women can tell you about the latest Hollywood gossip.
-But neither of them can usually tell me what their spouse’s three most important emotional needs are, nor three things that their spouse would say significantly impacted them as a child, nor what their spouse wanted to be when they grew up or even what their spouse likes to do the most or fears the most.
+But neither of them can usually tell me what their spouse’s three most important emotional needs are, nor three things that their spouse would say significantly impacted them as a child, nor what their spouse wanted to be when they grew up, or even what their spouse likes to do the most or fears the most.

 We see it again and again as we work with couples who come to our Marriage Renewal Retreats… and like thousands of couples who have come, you too can learn to make the changes that result in the kind of healthy, happy marriage you’ve always longed for.
-Join us for A New Beginning, life-changing weekend.
+Join us for A New Beginning, a life-changing weekend.